sighupio/furyctl/README.md

 ### Provisioners

 To deploy all the infrastructure components `furyctl` uses *provisioners*.
-Provisioners are terraform projects directly integrated with the `furyctl` binary.
+Provisioners are Terraform projects directly integrated with the `furyctl` binary.
 Provisioners can be open-source (e.g. cluster EKS provisioner) or enterprise only (e.g. vSphere provisioner).

 To use an **enterprise** provisioner, you need to specify a token in the `furyctl {bootstrap,cluster} {init,apply,destroy} --token YOUR_TOKEN` commands.